Pharmaceutical advertising regulation and medical device advertising in Slovakia

 All essential information must be in conformity with the SmPC and the medication must be classified according to the output mode.
 Further, the advertisement must include the date of issuance or the date of updating thereof.
 The documentation, as a part of the medication advertisement, must include accurate and up to date information, which is verifiable and sufficient enough for the addressee to come to their own opinion about the therapeutic value of medication.
 Price offerings, charts or any other materials used for illustration purposes taken over from medical publications, or other scientific resources used in documentation must be truthfully reproduces and true and exact sources must be identified.

-The Act on Advertisement prohibits offering or any kind of gifts, monetary benefits or profits to the person authorised to prescribe or issue medication.
-Further several restrictions also apply to provision of samples of medicine and organisation of scientific events.
+The Act on Advertisement further prohibits offering or any kind of gifts, monetary benefits or profits to the person authorised to prescribe or issue medication.
+Several other restrictions also apply to provision of samples of medicine and organisation of promotional events.

 6.2 Medical devices